-• U.S. Antidumping Duty and Countervailing Duty Investigations
+§ U.S. Antidumping Duty and Countervailing Duty Investigations

 On October 27, 2021, the U.S. Department of Commerce ("DOC") announced the initiation of antidumping duty investigations of oil country tubular goods ("OCTG") from Argentina, Mexico, and Russia and countervailing duty investigations of OCTG from Russia and South Korea.
 The investigations were initiated on the basis of a petition by U.S. Steel Tubular Products, Inc., a small number of other U.S. domestic welded OCTG producers, and a steelworkers' union.
-On November 22, 2021, the International Trade Commission ("ITC") made a preliminary determination of injury, allowing the investigations to proceed.
-Subsequently, the DOC issued affirmative preliminary and final antidumping determinations with respect to imports from Argentina, Mexico and Russia, and final affirmative countervailing duty determinations with respect to imports from Russia and from some Korean exporters.
-On October 27, 2022, the ITC determined that the imports under investigation caused injury to the U.S. OCTG industry, bringing the investigation phase to a conclusion.
-Tenaris and other parties have appealed the agency determinations from the investigation to the Court of International Trade.
-As a result of the investigation, and unless overturned on appeal, Tenaris is required to pay antidumping duty deposits (at a rate of 78.30% for imports from Argentina and 44.93% for imports from Mexico) until such time the imports are reviewed by the DOC to determine whether final duties are necessary for the specific period under review.
-Tenaris has been paying such deposits since May 11, 2022, reflecting the amount of such deposits in its costs.
-The deposit rates may be reset periodically based on the results of the review process.
-It is possible that, through the periodic review process, the deposits may be either returned to Tenaris in whole or in part, or may be increased.
+On November 19, 2021, the International Trade Commission ("ITC") made a preliminary determination of injury, allowing the investigations to proceed.
+The investigations are currently proceeding, with final determinations by DOC and the ITC likely to occur in the second half of 2022.